Mikolaj-Kr/LocationsOnMap/README.md

 ### MainView
 ![Guest view](./src/main/resources/static/img/nodata.png)
-> If user have problem with Internet connection or if API is no available app will show message like on screenshot.
+> If user have problem with Internet connection or if API is not available app will show message like on screenshot.

 ## Technologies
 * Java SE 14